-You can choose a single graduation year or run an historical comparison by selecting "all".
+Regarding the graduation year, it is possible to choose a single graduation year or run an historical comparison by selecting "all".
 The time series refers only to the degree courses/degree courses grouping that, in the last year, have produced graduates.